DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/widgets.md

 accomplished in your Dashboard.
 Creation and management of API keys require the `manage:api` permission.
 Contact your account administrator if you cannot access the API section within your Dashboard.

-Second, each widget requires your PERSCOM ID which can be found in the General Settings area of your Dashboard.
+Second, each widget requires your PERSCOM ID which can be found in the general settings area of your Dashboard.

 These two items will be inserted into the widget when you add them to your website.
 Failure to add these values with result in an authentication error when viewing the widget.